Image

 A wound is considered as anything that is a result of any damage to biological body tissue such as skin or organ tissues.
 There is a range of traumas that can cause wounds to your body and it is essential that wounds are cleaned and cared for as soon as they are noticed on the body in order to avoid infection which can often lead to further problems.

-What is an open wound?
+What are the types of open wound?

 Open wounds are the wounds with exposed underlying tissue and open to the outside environment, for example, penetrating wounds.
-Types of open wounds include:

 Abrasion